 Their popularity is underpinned by unbeatable economy and reliability.
-If this popularity is to continue they need to address their greatest weaknesses: emissions.
+If this popularity is to continue they need to address their greatest weakness: emissions.

 The MCPD is EU legislation that became UK law in December 2017.
 The MCP Directive (Directive (EU) 2015/2193) covers diesel engines between 1 and 50 MWth capacity (described as medium-sized engines).

-These diesel engines represent an important source of the emissions nitrogen oxides (NOx) and dust (particulate matter).
-The MCP Directive regulates the emissions of them with the sole aim of reducing these harmful substances that are known to be hazardous to human health as well as the environment.
+These diesel engines represent an important source of emissions of nitrogen oxides (NOx) and dust (particulate matter).
+The MCP Directive regulates their emissions of them with the sole aim of reducing these harmful substances that are known to be hazardous to human health as well as the environment.